-Black Hills Spruce is noted for its dark green foliage and conical form.
+Black Hills spruce is noted for its dark green foliage and conical form.
 It has been planted throughout the tri-state area.
-Seed for this year's crop was collected near the nursery & from the Black Hills of South Dakota.
-Black Hills Spruce prefers heavier soils, adequate moisture, and clean cultivation.
+Seed for this year's crop was collected near the nursery and from the Black Hills of South Dakota.
+Black Hills spruce prefer heavier soils, adequate moisture, and clean cultivation.
 It will reach a height of six feet in nine years on a good site.
-Black Hills Spruce is very resistant to winter injury and has fewer insect disease problems than most other species.
-Plant Black Hills Spruce eight to twelve feet apart in a row.
+Black Hills spruce is very resistant to winter injury and has fewer insect and disease problems than most other species.
+Plant Black Hills spruce 8 to 12 feet apart in a row.
 Mature height is about 40 feet.

-Bare Root Tree es Containe r Trees

-Age Class Top Height Price per tree Top Height Price per tree

-2-2 8-15" \$.55 8-16" \$1.00

-2-3 18-24" \$2.00 recommended for hand planting only
+Age Class Top Height Price per tree Top Height Duice new twee Price per tree 2-2 8-15" \$.55 6-10" \$1.00 2-3 18-24" \$2.00 recommended for hand plan \$2.00 recommended for hand planting only

-0 )